dongyenk/HammerWorldEditor-Abryscstle/README.md

 ###     Level Dev Images:
 pictures from the level development process

+###     Nav Mesh Dev Images:
+pictures from improving the programming for how bots navigate the level

 ###     Scriptfile:
 the script file I made for use in testing my level